Table of Contents[Hide][Show]

 Building A Routine

-Getting into a routine does take effort and discipline but you can do it.
-Routines actually make all of this easy-to-follow.
+Routines actually make all of what we are suggesting a lot easier to follow.
 In fact, studies show that our brain will create muscle memory of what we do routinely.
 This can be athletic pursuits or physically taking the lettuce out each night to prep a salad for work the next day.
-The more normal it becomes the more automatic it becomes.
+The more consistent it becomes the more automatic it becomes.
 Brushing your teeth is a good example.
 We just do it.
-Everyone’s schedule varies so how your schedule will look different than someone else’s.

 - Plan your food ahead, even if that means just getting a bunch of veggies washed ahead of time.